 If you decide to use Airbnb and do not have an account with it, you can use this Airbnb friend’s referral link to sign up.
 The marvellous point about the referral programme is that both the referrer <me> and the person referred <(that is you :)> will get a € 22 discount which you can apply it immediately for your first booking.

 If you sign up on your own, you will not get any discount for your first booking and have to pay the full booking amount as usual.
 So, do take advantage of the Airbnb link for your benefit immediately.
 Please ask me if you have any other questions.

 As the name suggests, it started out with the idea of letting the couch to the travellers by staying with the locals while exploring the city and learning about the culture.

 Most people reported satisfactory and meaningful experiences for meeting friends you haven’t met yet from all over the world.
-Despite the positive feedbacks, one has to take precaution with regards to the safety and security of both the tenant and the landlord.
+Despite the positive feedback, one has to take precautions with regard to the safety and security of both the tenant and the landlord.